tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 # Script Handlers

-The handling of sequence execution is done by defining "handlers" in the script.
-This is done by using special handler functions, described below.
-There are handlers that can be created to process Setup commands, Observe commands, aborting and stopping a sequence, putting the Sequencer in Online and Offline modes, putting the Sequencer in Diagnostic mode and back to Operations mode, a global error handler to catch all uncaught exceptions, and a shutdown handler to shut down the Sequencer.
+A Sequencer script processes Sequences by defining "handlers" in the script.
+This is done by completing the special handler functions described below.
+There are handlers that can be created to process the Setup and Observe commands, which make up the Sequence, but there are also handlers for specific reasons including: aborting and stopping a sequence, putting the Sequencer in Online and Offline modes, and putting the Sequencer into a Diagnostic mode and back to Operations mode.
+There is also a global error handler to catch all uncaught exceptions, and a shutdown handler to perform cleanup befores the Sequencer shut down and exits.
 Each of these handlers are described below, with a section on [how to handle exceptions](#error-handlers) after that.

 ## Command Handlers